This post contains affiliate links. Read the full disclosure here.

 Nutella filled cookies can be made with regular Nutella spread, or they can be made completely dairy free using a vegan chocolate hazelnut spread!

-Why These Chocolate Filled Cookies Work
+Why You’ll Love These Chocolate Filled Cookies

 • The chocolate chip cookie base pairs perfectly with a gooey burst of nutella in the centre of the cookies – it’s absolutely heaven!